CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

     Also add a system variable called `JDK_HOME` and set it equal to the same path as `JAVA_HOME`

-5. **Download and Install or update conda**
+5. **Download and install or update conda**

    For beginners, we recommend you use Anaconda Navigator since it is more beginner-friendly.
-Download Anaconda from the website [here](https://www.anaconda.com/products/distribution) and install.
+[Download Anaconda](https://www.anaconda.com/products/distribution) from the website and install.

    **NOTE**: if you already have conda, you can get the command to update conda by typing `conda update` on your command line.
 The command will generally look like: